Igigog/anomaly-modding-book/src/reference/main-folders-and-files/file-formats/models/object.md

 ### The format can store the following basic data (the list is not complete)

-- meshes
+- Meshes
-- materials
+- Materials
-- bones
+- Bones
-- skeleton animations
+- Skeleton animations

 ### Possibilities and limitations of the .object format